 1. Is Urban Dharma open to the public?

 Yes.
 When we started Urban Dharma in 2011, we intentionally chose a very public and visible location so that our Temple can serve as a public spiritual space and sanctuary for anyone and everyone who might find comfort and ease in such a setting.
-We are currently open 6 days a week from Noon to 5pm (closed on Mondays) and we invite you to visit us.
+We are currently open Monday through Thursday from 2:00pm-5:00pm, and we invite you to visit us.

 2. Is there a dress code?

 No. Although in traditional Buddhist cultures and societies there are sometimes very strict notions of what is or is not allowed in temples (such as no shorts or skirts that do not cover at least the knees), these reflect more the “community standards” of the respective cultures rather than “do’s and don’ts” taught by the Buddha.
 We do ask that you consider our Temple a sacred space and respect it as such when you come in.
 But we do not have a special dress code at our Temple.

 3. Is Urban Dharma a Tibetan Buddhist center?

 No. Although the decor and feel of the space is undoubtedly Tibetan-influenced (with a significant degree of Chinese and Japanese accents and textures all over), Urban Dharma is intended to be first and foremost a public, unambiguous, Buddhist presence and resource in the heart of West Asheville, North Carolina.
 Many of the key individuals at Urban Dharma are part of Drikung Kagyü Lineage of Tibetan Buddhism, and our founder and spiritual director is a vajra-master (Tib. dorjé lopön) of that lineage, and he provides training in that tradition at the Drikung Dharmakirti International Sangha that meets every Wednesday, 7-9 pm.

 4. Does Urban Dharma charge for your programs?